Private preview

 Pipe Location & Utility Mapping

 Before digging, you need to know what is underground.
 Water mains, gas lines, electrical cables, sewers, stormwater, telecommunications, irrigation, or compressed air lines can create serious hazards and costly repairs if struck.
-ALD uses pipe location and utility mapping with GPR and electromagnetic induction to identify buried services, including their location, depth, and route.
+ALD uses pipe location and utility mapping with electromagnetic induction, acoustic location, and tracer-wire detection where available to identify buried services, including their location, depth, and route.
 We support residential renovations, commercial construction, council projects, and any site where safe excavation depends on clear underground mapping.

 For renovation, excavation, construction, council, and commercial works.